leonardyeoxl/O-RAN-Security-Test-Case-Generator/README.md

 - `streamlit run app.py`

 ## Tests
+### Example Use Case Scenario Title
+`Transmitting  Messages via RMR Transmission Medium`
 ### Example Use Case Scenario
 ```
 Given a dialer xApp and a listener xApp
-And dialer xApp connected to RMR succesfully
+And dialer xApp connected to RMR transmission medium successfully
-And listener xApp connected to RMR succesfully
+And listener xApp connected to RMR transmission medium successfully
-When dialer xApp sends a message to the listener xApp via RMR transmission medium
+When dialer xApp sends a message to the listener xApp via transmission medium
 Then the listener xApp receive the message
 ```